 - Be careful to avoid overcharging the battery.
 Only use a LiPo approved charger.
 Never use a NiCd/NiMH peak charger. - Remember to check the temperature of the battery during the charge.
 The battery should not get hot.
-If it does, unplug the battery from the charger. - Charge the battery at a maximum charge rate of 2.1 amps.
-A higher charge rate will cause the battery to get hot. - Never place the battery on combustible material or leave it unattended while charging.
+If it does, unplug the battery from the charger. - Charge the battery at a maximum charge rate of 1.8 amps.
+A higher charge rate will cause the battery to get hot. - Never place the battery on combustible material or leave it unattended while charging. - Never charge the battery in the plane. - We recommend that a balancing charger be used to charge the battery.
+A properly cared for battery will last a long time.
+If the battery pack is continually charged without balancing the individual cells, the life of the battery pack will be shortened.